Yunnan Grand Tour. The comprehensive Yunnan Journey

 Travel the South-West of China: The Yunnan Province

 You travel to the Yunnan Province, one of the most diverse and exciting areas of China.
-In terms of landscapes, history and culture the Yunnan Province in the southwest of China and is one of the most diverse and interesting procinces of China.
+In terms of landscapes, history and culture the Yunnan Province in the southwest of China and is one of the most diversified and interesting provinces of China.

 Starting point of your Yunnan tour is Kunming, the capital of Yunnan province and “city of eternal spring of China”.
 From Kunming, you travel south to the magnificent rice terraces of Yuanyang high above the Red River valley.
 The Yuanyang rice terraces are under UNESCO protection since 2013.

 By high speed train you travel north to the towns of Dali and Shaxi, once important, and wealthy trading towns on the legendary tea and horse road.
 You continue to the UNESCO protected old town of Lijiang in the shadow of the snow covered Jade Dragon Mountain.
 You hike the Tiger Leaping Gorge, one of the deepest canyons in the world.

 In Zhongdian, which is also called Shangri-La, you will get an insight into the rich Tibetan culture.
 After hiking through one of the deepest gorges in the world - the Tiger Leaping Gorge - a visit to Lijiang old town is a worthy end to this journey through southwestern China.